FidgetCube/CTF_writeups/misc/ntdsCrack/readme.md

 <p align="center"><img src="_images/1-secretsdump.png"></p>

+## Challenge 1

-For challenge 1, we can see that the users name which starts with "s" is Sandy.
+We can see that the users name which starts with "s" is Sandy.
 We are going to focus on cracking the NT part of her password which is the second half, separated by the colon.

 <p align="center"><img src="_images/2-sandy.png"></p>